pandyarahul/install_odoo/install_odoo.md

 logfile = /var/log/odoo/odoo-server.log
 ```

 ##### Save and Exit the file.
-Now run the below command on terminal to grant ownership.
+Now you can run the below command on terminal to grant ownership.
 ```bash
 sudo chown odoo: /etc/odoo.conf
 ```